-Earth Day is April 22, and 2020 marks the fiftieth anniversary of the day set aside to celebrate and care for our planet.
+Earth Day is this week, a special day set aside to celebrate and care for our planet.

 The creation story in Genesis 1 reveals how God created the earth, piecing together the sky and sea, the animals and the plants, and sharing His good creation with His beloved people.
 God’s Word calls us to care for His creation beginning in Genesis 2:15, when: